Historic centre of Puebla

 The historic centre of Puebla (Spanish: centro histórico de Puebla) was declared a World Heritage Site by UNESCO in 1987.

 The Historic Monuments Zone of Puebla is considered the origin of Puebla.
 This Zone was decreed a Historic Monuments Zone in 1977 by presidential decree and 1 year later UNESCO declared it a World Heritage Site.
 The Historic Monuments Zone retains a lot of colonial buildings.
 Several of the oldest buildings were badly damaged in 1999 after the earthquake and later were subsequently repaired.
-Unfortunately, after the 2017 earthquake, some of them again suffered damage.
+After the 2017 earthquake, some of them again suffered damage.